ycheng22/CodeMaze-ASP.NET-Core-Series/Readme.md

 a void return type.
 Other than that, we should always return a Task
 - Refactoring repository, service, controller to asychronous

+## Chapter 15: Action Filters

+- There are different filter types
+  - **Authorization filters** – They run first to determine whether a user is authorized for the current request
+  - **Resource filters** – They run right after the authorization filters and are very useful for caching and performance
+  - **Action filters** – They run right before and after action method execution
+  - **Exception filters** – They are used to handle exceptions before the response body is populated
+  - **Result filters** – They run before and after the execution of the action methods result